yinonkedem/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe Game in Java

 ## Description
 This project is a Java implementation of the classic Tic-Tac-Toe game, playable via command line.
-It features a two-player mode with an advanced backtracking mechanism for win detection, offering a robust and fair gameplay experience.
+It features a two-player mode **with an advanced backtracking mechanism for win detection**, offering a robust and fair gameplay experience.

 ## Features
 - **Two-Player Mode:** Engage in a competitive game with another player.